Samsung/tizen-docs/docs/application/native/tutorials/details/app-filtering.md

 The feature keys have a hierarchy.
-For example, consider the `http://tizen.org/feature/location`, `http://tizen.org/feature/location.gps`, and `http://tizen.org/feature/location.wps` features, how the hierarchy works is described below:
+For example, consider the `http://tizen.org/feature/location`, `http://tizen.org/feature/location.gps`, and `http://tizen.org/feature/location.wps` features.
+How the hierarchy for these features work is described below:

 -   If the feature list includes the `http://tizen.org/feature/location.gps` feature, only a device which